A comparison of Ashtekar's and Friedrich's formalisms of spatial infinity: Conformal Gaussian gauge systems in a neighbourhood of an asymptote

 \section{Conformal Gaussian gauge systems in a neighbourhood of an asymptote}

-In this section, we provide the main analysis of the article: the construction of conformal Gaussian systems in a (spacetime) neighbourhood of an asymptote $\mathcal{H}$ which satisfies Definition \ref{Definition:AMSI}.
+In this section, we provide the main analysis of the article: the construction of a conformal Gaussian system in a (spacetime) neighbourhood of the asymptote $\mathcal{H}$ satisfying Definition \ref{Definition:AMSI}.
 More precisely, we show that Definition \ref{Definition:AMSI} provides enough regularity in the conformal geometric fields to run a stability argument to show that the neighbourhood of the asymptote $\mathcal{H}$ can be covered by a non-intersecting congruence of conformal geodesics extending up to null infinity (and beyond).
 This congruence is used, in turn, to build on top a representation of spatial infinity \emph{\`{a} la} Friedrich.

 The construction proceeds in various steps and mimics, to some extent, the analysis of the conformal extension of static and stationary spacetimes given in \cite{Fri04,AceVal11}.